 Will Salman Khan Quit Bigg Boss Due To Its Negativity?

-Apparently, Salman Khan has often complained about the negativity on the Bigg Boss.
+Apparently, Salman Khan has often complained about the negativity on Bigg Boss.
 In a promo shared by Colors TV, we saw Salman Khan threatening to leave Bigg Boss 13.
 He was seen lashing out at the contestants and telling the makers to get someone else!
 The real reason for the same was not revealed and many wondered if Salman is quitting the show!

 Salman Threatening To Leave Bigg Boss 13 Was Not A Scripted Move

-As per the DC report, the Dabangg actor wanted to take a break from Bigg Boss and has often said the same, not just to the TV channel, but also to the media.
-Apparently, Salman taking off his coat and leaving the stage was a flash in the pan, the actor will be back!
+As per a DC report, the Dabangg actor wanted to take a break from Bigg Boss and has often said the same, not just to the TV channel, but also to the media.
+Apparently, Salman taking off his coat and leaving the stage was a flash in the pan; the actor will be back!
 Also, this was not a scripted move.

 Dabangg Actor Won’t Be Quitting Bigg Boss As Long As It Runs

 Apparently, Salman will not be quitting the show as he is being paid a huge amount!
-It is also being said that although the actor doesn't like the negativity and doesn't like the contestants when they take him on, Mr Khan won't quit the show as long as it runs.
+It is also being said that although the actor doesn't like the negativity and the contestants when they take on him, Mr Khan won't quit the show as long as it runs.

 ‘Salman Is Being Paid A Bomb For The Show’